-The term 'Financial Industry Regulatory Authority (FINRA)' is included in the Banking edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'Financial Industry Regulatory Authority (FINRA)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Financial Industry Regulatory Authority is a congressionally authorized independent and non profit outfit.
 Congress established them to safeguard the investors of America by ensuring that the stock market industry runs honestly and fairly for all participants.

 FINRA is not an agency of the government, even though they have broad disciplinary and enforcement powers.
 The organization tirelessly works to ensure the integrity of the market and protection for investors by regulating the securities business.

 FINRA carries out these duties in a variety of ways.
 They investigate brokerage firms to make sure they abide by the rules.
 The not for profit creates and then enforces these rules that govern the actions of more than 3,941 securities companies who have over 641,157 brokers on staff.
 FINRA also encourages transparency in markets and settles disputes.
 The group does all of this without taxpayers having to support them via taxes.

 The authority works every day to make sure individuals selling securities are tested and licensed.
 They ensure all advertisements for securities utilized to sell the products are clear and truthful.
 FINRA holds companies to a high standard for only selling suitable investments to individuals that are appropriate to their needs.
 They ensure that every investor obtains full disclosure about their investment before they buy it.